The People

 Trainings: Handle With Care

-• Macy Booth - Experience & Engagement Manager
+• Macy Booth - Special Education Coordinator and Operations Manager

 As a recent graduate she is looking forward to contributing some fresh ideas and perspectives to the LYNC team and the world of education.